On contraction coefficients, partial orders and approximation of capacities for quantum channels: Conclusions

 \section{Conclusions}

 In this work, we discussed the relationship between the concept of contraction coefficients and the less noisy partial order.
 The equivalence between their respective relative entropy and mutual information formulations allowed us a new point of view on their properties and bringing our knowledge in the quantum setting closer to what is currently available in the classical case.
 Given the central position data processing takes in the field of quantum information theory, we expect our results to lay the ground for further results and applications to plenty information processing tasks.
+Indeed, the techniques developed here already found applications in obtaining state-of-the-art bounds on the performance of noisy quantum devices~\cite{DePalma2022,Wang2021a}, novel capacity bounds~\cite{Hirche2022} and the study of quantum differential privacy~\cite{Hirche2022a}.

 Nevertheless, many open questions remain.
 Most crucially, it is not yet clear whether the relations between the different partial orders are actually strict.
 For example, we know that

 but it is not known whether the opposite directions might also hold, namely